Aabyrvalg/recruitment-test/mobile-engineer-recruitment-test.md

 ## Disclaimer
 - Focus on what matters - for our recruitment process we want to focus on real use cases, rather than complex algorithms on a whiteboard.
 - Done is better than perfect - we'd rather that you have lightweight solution that ticks most of the boxes than a perfect solution for one of them.
-- People who can wear multiple hats - we won't always have a designer or product manager around so you might need to give it a go.
-Again, we don't expect perfection!
 - Readability over performance - the code we write now will probably be rewritten many times.
 Let's make that easy for the next person!